-Flow Step Description Methodology/ Tools Duration Mind Jog Experiencing how all of us have a role to play in managing e-waste Game : Drape a shape 10 minutes
+Flow Step Description Methodology/ Tools Duration Mind Jog Experiencing how all of us have a role to play in managing e-waste Game : Drape a shape 10 minutes Personal Connect Reflecting on our responsibility as a consumer of EEE Individual reflection E-waste participant Awareness workbook 20 minutes

-Personal Connect Reflecting on our responsibility as a consumer of EEE Individual reflection E-waste participant Awareness workbook 20 minutes Information Exchange Understanding the E-waste rules 2016 and actions that can be undertaken to manage e-waste well.
-Film analysis E-waste presentation E-waste participant Awareness Workbook; College Case Study; Films; Powerpoint slides 40min Information Application Developing a plan a to set up an E-waste collection point in college Group work 40 min Real World Connect Writing actions that I will undertake to follow the rules .
+Information Exchange Understanding the E-waste rules 2016 and actions that can be undertaken to manage e-waste in your office .
+Film analysis E-waste presentation E-waste participant Awareness Workbook; Bulk Consumer Case Study; Films; Powerpoint slides 40min Information Application Developing a plan to understand the compliances and authorizations required for bulk consumers to set up an e-waste disposal system Group work 40 min Real World Connect Writing actions that my office will have to undertake to follow the rules .
 E-waste participant Awareness Workbook; 10 mins

-MIND JOG STATE:
+STATE:

-0 Before we begin our session let's play a game
+Before we begin our session let's play a game

-- Divide the participants in to 3-4 groups
+Divide the participants in to 3-4 groups

-y Share that all of the groups have to do things you ask them to, and that they

-will be judged according to which group acts first and best.
+Share that all of the groups have to do things you ask them to, and that they will be judged according to which group acts first and best.
 Give them the following instructions

-Stand in the form of an alphabet A
+- Stand in the form of an alphabet A

-• Stand in the form of number 7
+- · Stand in the form of number 7

-Make a moving train
+- · Make a moving train

-Form a line in order of age
+- · Form a line in order of age

 Repeat the instruction 5-6 times

 ASKthe participants what factors played a role in determining the end result.

 How was the game?

 What was your learning from the game

-Note: It will be seen that the participants use different ways to make the

-formations.
-However the group where all the members contribute and take

-responsibility will be fast and will complete the task with less confusion.
+Note: It will be seen that the participants use different ways to make the formations.
+However the group where all the members contribute and take responsibility will be fast and will complete the task with less confusion.

-Just like contribution of all the participants was critical to the completion of the tasks in the game, similarly the management of e-waste requires the contribution of all the stakeholders in the e-waste value chain to manage ewaste.
+Just like contribution of all the participants was critical to the completion of the tasks in the game, similarly the management of e-waste requires the contribution of all the stakeholders in the ewaste value chain to manage e-waste.
 In this session we will try to understand the importance of e waste rules in managing ewaste and the responsibility of the different stakeholders.